m3mentomor1/m3mentomor1/README.md

 - **Cloud Development**
   - Microsoft Azure

-"I love all things **dev**, and I thoroughly enjoy the process of creating and building things."
+I love all things **dev**, and I thoroughly enjoy the process of creating and building things.
 ##
 ## 📈 Github Stats